Note* Live blogging will miss nuance and won’t be an exact representation of the speaker’s intent.

 Each of us.

-The choices we make will shape our world; from the choice to harness our personal voice to the choice of developing real relationships with our fellow human beings to the choice of creating an innovative, enabling world of objects in-between…
+The choices we make will shape our world; from the choice to harness our personal voice to the choice of developing real relationships with our fellow human beings to the choice of creating innovative, enabling world of objects in-between…

-There is nothing else but choice.
-Don’t you fucking think for a moment that there isn’t.
+There is nothing else but choice; don’t think for a moment that there isn’t.

 So the next time you come up with a brilliant service idea, try going that extra step to make it just that much more useful for your neighbor… or for that family living on the other side of the tracks… or for that child who was born into a depressed world where jobs were scarce, children were starving and a world war was on the horizon.

 Thank you, Bruce.